jhsandell/JonstrupInchworm/themachine.md

 could not fit those into my cramped cave.

 ## Primary design points
 - When build volume increases, you want the build platform to be static.
+Accellerating a huge platform back and forth is neither good for the object you are printing nor the machine itself.
+Oscillations will occur and the machine will shake apart.
 - A static build platform could also be the base for the machine.
-A disused kitchen tabletop would fit; its structurally strong, its heat resistant, and to some point isolating
+A disused kitchen tabletop would fit the purpose; its structurally strong, its heat resistant, and to some point isolating.
 - It has to sit on my desk, so it cannot be supported on the front side, or be enclosed like a Makerbot, a Ultimaker or a CNC machine.
 - With increasing dimensions, the down-bending of the structural parts has to be considered.
 So first option